Inbibo/shift_docs/docs/reference/catalogs.md

 Shift comes with six native catalogs that contain the necessary nodes to start building a workflow:

-- **Constants catalog**: Provides operators to work with standard Python-type objects, such as booleans or strings.
+- **Constants catalog**: Provides operators to work with standard Python objects, such as booleans or strings.

 - **Standard catalog**: Provides operators to work with standard Python operations.
 It provides logic to perform [loop iterations](nodes/iterator.md) and create [scriptable Python nodes](nodes/python_script.md).
 It also includes operators to read/write JSON files, operate with lists, strings, dictionaries and more.
 - **FileSystem catalog**: Provides operators to work with the OS filesystem and environment variables.
 It includes operators to perform file & directory creation and manipulation and more.
 - **Regex catalog**: Provides operators to work with regular expressions and functions.